OskarMichalik/Alien-Invasion-Hackathon/README.md

 ## ChatBot:

     Description     - Tells a little bit of story about the chatbot (Spacetec Dialog Simulation) and why it was created ChatBot         - Allows the user to travel between locations and interact with the poeple there.
-Clicking "Military Camp" wil ltake you to the military camp where you can talk to the SpaceTec soldier, he will tell you some information about the inavsion, how to get weapons and how to be safe.
+Clicking "Military Camp" will take you to the military camp where you can talk to the SpaceTec soldier, he will tell you some information about the inavsion, how to get weapons and how to be safe.
 You can go back by clicking the Field in "Field > Military camp".
                     Now you can choose "Hospital", here the nurse will tell you what is happening to earth.
 You can fight an Alien by going back and choosing the "Battlefield", you can start the battle by pressing "Field > Military camp".